Functions of nucleotides in biochemistry

 There are several plausible connections between alcohol and gout, of which no single one has unequivocally been shown to be the dominant one.
 Degradation of alcohol via alcohol dehydrogenase and then aldehyde dehydrogenase produces NADH, which shifts the equilibrium of the lactate dehydrogenase reaction from pyruvate to lactate (see slide 7.4.2).
 Lactate may increase the retention of uric acid in the kidneys by serving as an exchange substrate in tubular transport (see slide 16.5.4).

-A statistical study found an association of beer, but not wine, consumption with gout .
+A statistical study found an association between gout and the consumption of beer, but not of wine .
 The amounts of alcohol ingested by both groups were similar, suggesting that moderate consumption of alcohol as such does not promote gout.
 Beer is higher in calories and in purines than wine, which may account for the difference observed in this study.

 Considering the association of a rich diet with gout, it seems surprising that anorexia nervosa, an eating disorder in which patients eat only the bare minimum required to ward off death, and sometimes less, may also lead to gout .
 This has been ascribed to the formation of ketone bodies, which as organic acids may also serve as exchange substrates in the tubular reuptake of uric acid and thereby increase urate retention.